Famoto/Whispurr/README.md

 # Whispurr
-A E2E Messenger inspired by Signal
+A E2E Messenger inspired by Signal.
+The Goal is as **few Metadata as Possible** while keeping it simple

 # Short Overview of the Secure Messenger Application
 ## Components